tnorlin/kubernaut.eu/src/content/blog/2023-12-13-running-mandala-(kubernetes-v1.29)-on-a-freebsd-control plane.md

 Kubernetes v1.29 was recently released and I thought it was just about time that I gave it a try on FreeBSD.

+*edit: a typo in the scheduler section, fixed it below (changed sched to k8sched in the service definition).*

 ---

 I'm about to grow/replace one of the storage arrays and have a need to "burn-in"&#185; a new disk, so I decided to finally install FreeBSD on bare metal.